torvalds/linux/Documentation/driver-api/cxl/conventions.rst

 Benefits of the Change
 ----------------------

-<Detail what happens if platforms and Linux do not adopt this
+<Detail what happens if platforms and GNU/Linux do not adopt this
 convention.>

 References